 Do the basics outlined below FIRST

-Before you grab a phone number below, please read this page and many of the other pages on our website in its entirety and go to the pages linked from it.
+Before you grab a phone please read this page and many of the other pages on our website in its entirety and go to the pages linked from it.
 Follow the logic.
 It is all based on years of specialized experience backed by good science, it all makes sense, and naturally it works!

-FFL!
-Check out our new website Now offering complete Guns, Trigger Jobs, cleaning and repairs, Barrels, Stocks, Bellm Parts, Accessories, Retail/Wholesale Accounts, Payments, Returns, Etc.$75 mail in rebate on all new T/C Frames and most rifles, order your CUSTOM BUILT T/C ProHunter or G2 from today.
+FFL DEALER!
+Now offering complete custom Guns, Frames, Trigger Jobs, cleaning and repairs, Barrels, Stocks, Bellm Parts, Accessories, Retail/Wholesale Accounts, Payments, Returns, Etc.$75 mail in rebate on all new T/C Frames and most rifles, order your CUSTOM BUILT T/C ProHunter or G2 from us today.
 1GUNSHOP.COM

 OK, here is the logic:

 No barrel is any better than the rest of the gun it is put on, no matter who made the barrel , how much money you paid for it, or how much “working up a load” you do.